 - TE LSPs are temporary solution to work around the problem that was caused by a temporary event.

 - Clear the network when the event is gone.

 - Two common cases:

 - When LSPs no longer needed

 - ➢ How do you tell?

 - When they're causing problems

 - Congestion elsewhere

 - > 1st thing: check if any TE LSPs are crossing that link

-- Remember, one of the things MPLS TE buys you is the capacity to prolong the life of the existing capacity, thus putting off the amount of time until you have to buy new equipments.
+- One of the things MPLS TE buys you is the capacity to prolong the life of the existing capacity, thus putting off the amount of time until you have to buy new equipments.

 - Cooperation between TE service providers and content providers for special events

-- More ISPs are integrating techniques in content distribution networks into their own networks.
+- More ISPs are looking at content distribution networks (CDNs).